 I think humans are capable of believing almost anything.
 I think our convictions are largely arbitrary.

 Try an experiment.

 1) Take an issue, a political issue--the war in Afghanistan, Global Warming, marijuana legalization--or a minor everyday issue--what to have for dinner tonight, whether it's better to drink coffee or not, whether Facebook is a good thing or bad thing.

 2) Take a stand on that issue.
 Think of all the reasons why your stand is right.
 Be prepared to support your stance in a debate.

 3) Completely change your position.
 Take the other side.
 Think of every reason why this new side is correct.
 Be prepared to support this side without feeling like you are lying.

 4) Keep flipping if you want.

 I think it's fascinating to see how now matter what the issue, you can create a convincing case for any side.
 And it's hard not to hear an argument for the opposing side and not want to change your position.
 Our brains can be easily overloaded.
 The most recently presented information pushes out the old arguments.

 But at some points, survival necessitates we take a side.
-The ability to become stubborn and closedminded is definitely a beneficial trait.
-Survival causes us to become stubborn on issues and survival requires closedmindeness to get anything done.
+The ability to become stubborn and closed-minded is definitely a beneficial trait.
+Survival causes us to become stubborn on issues and survival requires closed-mindedness to get anything done.

 Three men set out to find a buried treasure.
-The first guy believes the treause is to the north so heads in that direction.
+The first guy believes the treasure is to the north so heads in that direction.
 The second guy heads south.
-The third guy keeps changing his mind and zig zags between north and south.
-I don’t know who finds the treasure first, but I do know it’s certainly not the third guy.
+The third guy keeps changing his mind and zigzags between north and south.
+I don't know who finds the treasure first, but I do know it's certainly not the third guy.